aramis-lab/clinica/docs/Pipelines/Stats_Surface.md

 # `statistics-surface` - Surface-based mass-univariate analysis with SurfStat

-This command performs statistical analysis (e.g. group comparison, correlation) on surface-based features using the General Linear Model (GLM).
+This command performs statistical analysis (e.g. group comparison, correlation) on surface-based features using the general linear model (GLM).
 To that aim, the pipeline relies on the Matlab toolbox [SurfStat](http://www.math.mcgill.ca/keith/surfstat/) designed for statistical analyses of univariate and multivariate surface and volumetric data using the GLM [[Worsley et al., 2009](http://dx.doi.org/10.1016/S1053-8119(09)70882-1)].

 Surface-based measurements are analyzed on the FsAverage surface template (from FreeSurfer).